Jun-Lizst/leo1234jv4/content/resource/molecularbiology.md

 ## Pioneers
 1. **Stephen W. Kuffler(1913-1980)**: Neurophysiologist and founding father of modern neurobiology.
-Born in Táp, Hungary, on August 24, 1913, he died on October 11, 1980, in Woods Hole, MA, USA, aged 67 years.
+Born in Táp, Hungary, on August 24, 1913, he died on October 11, 1980, in Woods Hole, MA, USA, aged 67 years. [**Biography** [PDF](https://pkueducn-my.sharepoint.com/:b:/g/personal/lijun0705_pku_edu_cn/ESi3sZ3FB_NIr4HXb-VbuoMBtbPska8tvtRzns7Of9twdg?e=f2Vln4)]
     - **Synaptic transmission**
--

     - **GABA as an inhibitory neurotransmitter**

--
+2. **Solomon H. Snyder**: Snyder's finding of receptors for neurotransmitters and medicines, as well as the characterization of psychotropic agent activities, has resulted in many breakthroughs in molecular neuroscience. [[Talk video](https://pkueducn-my.sharepoint.com/:v:/g/personal/lijun0705_pku_edu_cn/EYM-PFMexBRGpMbUa5lOfSoBJAksIGtWJD3GH_X1otr_GA?e=rjpFaH)]
+    - **Co-discovered the opioid receptor** and later identified the existence of normally occurring opiate-like peptides in the brain.
+    - **Characterization of novel neurotransmitters**, like the gases NO and CO and the D-isomers of amino acids, including D-serine.
+    - **Co-founder of Nova Pharmaceuticals and Guilford Pharmaceuticals**